Search

 Substances include those that present a danger sufficient to be included in the TDG regulations, but which cannot be assigned to any other class.

-What are the safety marks for each class?
+What are the dangerous goods marks or dangerous goods safety marks for each class?

 Back to top

-The size, shape and colour of the required safety marks are outlined in the TDG Regulations.
+The size, shape and colour of the required dangerous goods marks or dangerous goods safety marks are outlined in the TDG Regulations.

-The following table shows common safety marks for each class.
-To view all the required safety marks, please see the “Marks of Safety” from Transport Canada.
+The following table shows common dangerous goods marks or dangerous goods safety marks for each class.
+To view all the required dangerous goods marks or dangerous goods safety marks, please see the Appendix in Part 4 of the TDG Regulations.

 Class 1 Explosives